SignReLU neural network and its approximation ability: Introduction

 \section{Introduction}

-{\bf Deep learning} has attracted tremendous attention from various fields of science and technology recently.
-Wide applications of deep learning including those in image processing \cite{liu2021review, jiao2019survey} and speech recognition \cite{nassif2019speech, santhanavijayan2021semantic} have received great successes.
-Theoretical explanations for the success of deep learning have been recently studied from some viewpoint of approximation.
+{\bf Deep learning} has become a critical method in developing AI for handling complicated real-world tasks that appeared in human societies.
+Wide applications of deep learning including those in image processing \cite{liu2021review, jiao2019survey} and speech recognition \cite{nassif2019speech, santhanavijayan2021semantic} have received great successes in recent years.
+Theoretical explanations for the success of deep learning have been recently studied from the point of view of approximation theory.